tungngovn/tungngoresearch/pages/research.md

 # Research (Under construction)

+## ECG

+ECG classification using deep learning and preprocessing techniques such as matrix profile, R-peak analysis

 ## MedBot

 Since Aug 2022, I am the supervisor for the first undergraduate intelligent robot research team at VinUniversity.